MrAllenA/vendor-project/README.md

 ## Setup
 - setup a postgress database
-- put the required info about the databae inside .env inside vendor_base folder
+- put the required info about the database inside .env inside vendor_base folder
 - all dependencies are avaialable in req.text , for setting up environment

 ## Endpoints